bioidiap/bob.bio.htface/doc/databases.rst

 For evaluation purposes, the authors of the database [Kang2014]_ defined a 10-fold cross validation with 90 subjects for training and 10 subjects for testing.
 ROC (Receiver Operating Characteristic) and CMC (Cumulative Match Characteristic) were used for comparison.
+For reproducibility purposes, the evaluation protocols of this database is freelly available in a python package `(bob.db.ldhf) <https://pypi.python.org/pypi/bob.db.ldhf>`_.

 Pola Thermal
 ------------
 .. _db-polathermal:

+Collected by the U.S. Army Research Laboratory (ARL), the Polarimetric Thermal Face Database (first of this kind), contains polarimetric LWIR (longwave infrared) imagery and simultaneously acquired visible spectrum imagery from a set of 60 distinct subjects.

+For the data collection, each subject was asked to sit in a chair and remove his or her glasses.
+A floor lamp with a compact fluorescent light bulb rated at 1550 lumens was placed 2m in front of the chair to illuminate the scene for the visible cameras and a uniform background was placed approximately 0.1m behind the chair.
+Data was collected at three distances: Range 1 (2.5m), Range 2 (5m), and Range 3 (7.5m).
+At each range, a baseline condition is first acquired where the subject is asked to maintain a neutral expression looking at the polarimetric thermal imager.
+A second condition, which is referred as the "expressions" condition, was collected where the subject is asked to count out loud numerically from one upwards.
+Counting orally results in a continuous range of motions of the mouth, and to some extent, the eyes, which can be recorded to produce variations in the facial imagery.
+For each acquisition, 500 frames are recorded with the polarimeter (duration of 8.33 s at 60 fps), while 300 frames are recorded with each visible spectrum camera (duration of 10s at 30 fps).
+For reproducibility purposes, the evaluation protocols of this database is freelly available in a python package `(bob.db.pola_thermal) <https://pypi.python.org/pypi/bob.db.pola_thermal>`_.

 Near-Infrared and Visible-Light (NIVL) Dataset